Are you thinking about getting pregnant shortly?

 Before you consider trying to get pregnant, address your obesity first.

 You can start by contacting Dr. Moein and the team at Healthy Life Bariatrics.
-Located in Los Angeles, California, Dr. Moein has an excellent track record for helping patients lose weight the healthy way and keep it off for the long-term.
+Located in Los Angeles, California, Dr. Moein has an excellent track record for helping patients lose weight healthily and keep it off for the long term.

-Call Healthy Life Bariatrics at (310)694-4486 and choose the best time to engage in a confidential virtual consultation with Dr. Moein.
+Call Healthy Life Bariatrics at (310)807-1735 and choose the best time for a confidential virtual consultation with Dr. Moein.
 He looks forward to meeting you.